yarisvt/tyk-docs/tyk-docs/content/security/dashboard/create-users.md

      }' http://{your-dashboard-host}:{port}/api/users | python -mjson.tool
 ```

-The fields are quite self explanatory, in this case, we have given the user an Admin permission.
+In this example, we have given the user Admin privileges.
 To see a detailed breakdown of permission objects, please see below.

-You will see the following response if all has gone to plan:
+You will see the following response if the user has been created:

 ```
     {